 If an underlying condition is found, that condition will be treated first.
-If no clear cause is evident, treatment will aim to control excessive sweating.
+If no clear cause is evident, treatment will focus on controlling excessive sweating.

-Changes in daily activity or lifestyle may help improve symptoms.
-This may include wearing loose and light clothes or avoiding triggers, such as alcohol and spicy foods.
+Lifestyle changes that can help improve symptoms include wearing looser and lighter clothes and avoiding triggers, such as alcohol and spicy foods.

 “You may need a better antiperspirant.
 If necessary, your doctor can prescribe a stronger antiperspirant,” Dr. Ross says.

-Different types of clothing material may also help.
+Different types of clothing material can help.
 “I recommend natural fibers, like cotton and wool.
 Synthetics tend not to breathe as well.
-Having a spare set of clothes may help and may also reduce anxiety,” says Dr. Ross.
+Having a spare set of clothes may also help reduce anxiety,” says Dr. Ross.

 Reducing stress can also make a difference.

 “As we all know, sweat can be a function of nervousness.
 Anxiety may increase sweat production.
-Finding ways to relax is a good approach to breaking the cycle.
-This may include techniques for relaxation, such as mediation and breathing exercises,” Dr. Ross explains.
+Finding ways to relax is a good approach to breaking the excessive sweating cycle.
+Techniques for relaxation may include mediation and breathing exercises,” Dr. Ross explains.

-Medical and technological advances have led to more treatment options for hyperhidrosis, including new devices and products.
+Medical and technological advances have led to more treatment options for hyperhidrosis using devices and other products.

 MiraDry, for example, is a medical device that uses electromagnetic technology to eliminate excessive armpit sweating without surgery.
-The device, which has been approved by the Food and Drug Administration, uses a heating and cooling sequence to target underarm sweat and odor glands.
+The FDA-approved device uses a heating and cooling sequence to target underarm sweat and odor glands.